Selecting the Ideal Cellular IoT Network

 2G, 3G, 4G, NB-IoT, LTE-M?
 What door to choose?
 Source: Arek Socha, Pixabay

-When reading our customer references on our 1NCE website , you will find that depend-ing on their use case, our customers use different cellular network standards for their individual IoT solution.
+When reading our customer references, you will find that depending on their use case, our customers use different IoT cellular network standards for their individual IoT solutions.
 Choosing the fitting standard for your solution depends on various variables.
-Let’s highlights three of them:
+Let’s highlight three of them:

-- Place of operation Not only the country itself and the availability of cellular network standards plays a huge role on the choice of the standard but also knowing the exact field of application of the IoT device itself.
+Place of operation.
+Not only does the country itself and the availability of IoT cellular network standards play a huge role in the choice of the standard but also knowing the exact field of application of the IoT device itself.
 Surface use makes it easier to work with various standards.
-Placed in a basement surrounded by concrete probably asks for a technology with higher penetration capabilities.
+Placed in a basement surrounded by concrete probably asks for technology with higher penetration capabilities.

 As we have learned in the previous part of our three-part blog series about IoT connectivity standards, 2G and 3G are outdated standards that already are being shut down in various countries.
 If you design a new IoT device now, make sure to choose the technology that keeps your devices running over the next years.